hayata-suenaga/algorithms-exams/src/greedyRod.md

 non-increasing order by per-unit price.

 Beginning from the piece with the most per-unit value, the rod is cut off.
 The length of the cut-off rod is subtracted from the total length of the rod.
-Each time, the most optimal piece available.
+Each time, the most optimal piece available is chosen.
 The algorithm finishes when there is no rod left.

 The solution found by this algorithm does not guarantee the optimal solution.